The One Vitamin You Should Be Taking to Protect Yourself From COVID-19

 The Best Way to Get Vitamin D

-Experts note it’s hard to reach infection-fighting levels solely through sun and dietary sources.
+Experts admit it’s hard to reach infection-fighting levels of D solely through sun and dietary sources.
 That’s why Dr. DeSilva recommends taking 5,000 IU of D-3 daily.
-Also, scientists say folks with low D can boost levels eightfold by adding 200 mg. of magnesium.
+Also, folks with low D can boost their levels by adding 200 mg. of magnesium.
 Note: Check with your doctor before supplementing.

 This story originally appeared in our print magazine.

 This content is not a substitute for professional medical advice or diagnosis.
 Always consult your physician before pursuing any treatment plan.

 This article was updated on December 21, 2022.
 It was originally published on December 21, 2021.

 ARNICARE FOR PAIN AND BRUISES!